pndololwana/Module_02_pumndo25557_Classcode_Group_A_Pumlani-Ndololwana_SDF01/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# [SDF01] Challenge: My first Repo 🚀

-# 👋 Hi, I'm [Your Name]
+# 👋 Hello, I'm Pumlani

+Welcome to my first GitHub repository!
+This repo is a starting point on my journey as a beginner software developer.
+I’m currently diving into Git and GitHub to get comfortable with version control, and soon, I’ll be exploring HTML, CSS, and JavaScript.

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer | 🚀 Excited to Learn & Build my on projects

 ---